YottaDB/YDBDoc/ProgGuide/ioproc.rst

      close dest
      quit

-This example copies a binary file using YottaDB/GT.M.
+This example copies a binary file using YottaDB.

 **FOLLOW**